polterguy/magic/backend/files/etc/workflows/README.md

-# Hyperlambda Workflows
+# Hyperlambda workflow folder

-This folder contains Hyperlambda Workflows.
+This folder contains Hyperlambda workflows and actions.